dgilling/deploy-azure-cdn/README.md

   - `containerOptions`: {publicAccessLevel: "blob"} - container options
   - `folder`: '', // path within container.
 Default is root directory of container
   - `deleteExistingBlobs`: true, // set it to false to skip recursive deleting blobs in folder
+  - `deleteOlderThanDate`: undefined // If set, then only blobs who's lastModified is smaller than deleteOlderThanDate will be deleted
   - `concurrentUploadThreads` : 10, // number of concurrent uploads, choose best for your network condition
   - `zip`: false, // true if want to gzip the files before uploading.
 File will be zipped only if compressed file is smaller than original
   - `metadata`: {cacheControl: 'public, max-age=31556926'} // metadata for each uploaded file